Skip to content

 Many of the carriages on display were also used to transfer foreign ambassadors and dignitaries during their stay in Egypt.

-The museum has 7 galleries and 20 glass cupboards to preserve and display different types of uniforms that were used at the time, including leather outfits, ornaments that the horses used to wear, oil colored paintings, and also thousands of other items that the people working with the carriages used to wear.
+The museum has seven galleries and 20 glass cupboards to preserve and display different types of uniforms used at the time, including leather outfits, ornaments that the horses used to wear, oil-coloured paintings, and thousands of other items that the people working with the carriages used to wear.

 A black and red chariot on display at The Royal Chariots Museum in Egypt.